-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE education plans recommending placement in inclusive preschool are considered to be at 250% FPL regardless of family income.
-An ISD or consortium may retain 4% for administration and expenses incurred by subrecipients are considered program costs or a contracted program fee for service.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE expenses incurred by subrecipients are considered program costs or a contracted program fee for service.
 (19) \$10,000,000 of the total is earmarked for reimbursement for transportation costs, up to \$300 per slot.
 (20) Requires the Department to reimburse transportation costs for community based providers.
 (23) Requires MDE to implement a process to evaluate and approve age- appropriate educational curricula that comply with the early childhood standards of quality for Pre-K children.
 (24) Earmarks \$2,000,000 out of the total appropriation for professional development and training materials for educators implementing new curricula.
-(24) Adds that the \$2,000,000 earmark in this subsection may be also used for child assessment tools approved for use in GSRP.
-(24) Concurs with Governor.
-(24) Maintains current law.